Ashok-Prajapati2/python-code/README.md

         Converting between different data types in Python.

     Conditionals (IF/ELIF/ELSE):
-        Using conditional statements to make decisions in your code.
+        Using conditional statements to make decisions in my code.

     Logical Operators:
         Working with logical operators such as AND, OR, and NOT to create complex conditions.